jupyter/jupyter/docs/source/contrib_guide_blog.rst

 Blog subscribers may receive notification at every update.
 So use updates and fixes parsimoniously.
 It is OK to wait a few hours to fix a typo.

+If some substantial updates have to be made, like change of location, time etc, please insert an `[Update]` section at top (or bottom of the blog post depending on importance) with the Date/Time of the update.
+If the information in the body of the blog is wrong, try not to replace it, and just use strike-through to mark it as obsolete.
+This would help reader determine which information is correct when dealing with multiple source giving different informations.